The Shire-Reeve [Sheriff]

 Subsequent to these miscreant deeds Henry at

-the age of twenty-three was appointed Sheriff of Nottinghamshire on the 29th
+the age of twenty-three was appointed Sheriff of Nottinghamshire and Derbyshire on the 29th

 October 1318!
 This begs the question whether